Helixo32/CrimsonEDR/README.md

                                 https://github.com/Helixo32
 ```

-CrimsonEDR is an open-source project engineered to identify specific malware patterns, offering a tool for honing skills in circumventing Endpoint Detection and Response (EDR) systems.
+CrimsonEDR is an open-source project engineered to identify specific malware patterns, offering a tool for honing skills in circumventing Endpoint Detection and Response (EDR).
 By leveraging diverse detection methods, it empowers users to deepen their understanding of security evasion tactics.

 ## Features